City explored: Tokyo

 A non-refundable deposit of US$1,500 per person will be charged upon reservation.

-The balance will be charged to your credit card 60 days prior to the first day of the tour.
+The balance must be paid no later than 60 days prior to the first day of the tour.

 Cancellation Policy and Penalties